23491A4463-PATTANJAFARKHAN/delta-demo/README.md

 # delta-demo
-this is demo for git and git hub
+this is demo for git and git hub classes.
+# Teacher
+shradha mam
+# student
+pattan jafar khan